The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 compatibility these are defaulted to 'UKN' and '0000' until they are updated.

-There is no reason to ``puts`` (ie, print) errors in regression tests that are caught.
+Do no use "puts", ie, print) errors in regression tests.
 The logger prints the error now.

 Init floorplan, openroad/src, init floorplan, dbSta, resizer, and opendp have been updated to use the Logger if you need examples of how to